dadosfera/dadosfera-ai-oss/docs/source/getting_started/installation.md

 (install-argo)=

-### Installing Orchest without Argo Workflows
+### Installing Dadosfera AI without Argo Workflows

-If you already have [Argo Workflows](https://argoproj.github.io/argo-workflows/) installed globally (i.e. not namespaced) on your Kubernetes cluster, then you need to explicitly tell Orchest not to install it again:
+If you already have [Argo Workflows](https://argoproj.github.io/argo-workflows/) installed globally (i.e. not namespaced) on your Kubernetes cluster, then you need to explicitly tell Dadosfera AI not to install it again:

 ```bash